 DOER offers two basic sizes of these H series ROVs.
-The smaller size utilizes six each, two horsepower hydraulic thrusters with a twenty horsepower motor.
+The smaller size utilizes six each, two horsepower hydraulic thrusters with a ten or twenty horsepower motor.
 A DOER Sea Mantis five-function manipulator comes included as standard equipment with an option for a second manipulator.
 It may be operated with or without a tether management system.
-With overall dimensions of just 60"L x 39"Wx38"H, it is smaller than many of the large electric systems.
+With overall dimensions of just 60"L x 39"Wx38"H, it is smaller than many of the large electric systems on the market.
 DOER originally designed this system to support science, film, and diving operations.
-However, its small size makes it ideal for diving, ADS and rig support- the kinds of tasks often done with electric systems, but with the benefits of being easier to maintain while capable of light work tasks.
+However, its small size makes it ideal for diving, ADS and rig support-the kinds of tasks often done with electric systems, but with the benefits of being easier to maintain while capable of light work tasks.

 The larger size H series is highly configurable and can be tailored to client needs with motors ranging from 25 to 75 horsepower.
-Typical dimensions are 80"Lx55"Wx58"H. Weight in air for a typical 25hp vehicle is 2700 pounds - extremely light for a hydraulic system with this much power.
+Typical dimensions are

+80"Lx55"Wx58"H. Weight in air for a typical 25hp vehicle is 2700 pounds - extremely light for a hydraulic system with this much power.
 These systems are equipped with seven, four and five HP thrusters, all with proportional control.
-These systems come standard with DOER's five function Sea Mantis manipulator but are capable of interfacing with Schilling and Kraft manipulator systems as well.
+DOER's five-function Sea Mantis manipulator or third party brands, including Kraft and Schilling, are capable of interfacing with DOER's ROV systems as well.
 While large electric ROVs can also support dual manipulators, users must integrate separate hydraulic systems in order to do so.
 When starting with a hydraulic system, such integrations are straightforward and more useable payload is retained.
+A top hat TMS is typically used with these systems but is not required for shallow water use.